Haar Wavelets, Gradients and Approximate TV Regularization: Approximation of the TV norm

 \subsection{Estimation over several levels}

 The estimate in~\eqref{eq:WaveletTVApprox} holds for any sufficiently high wavelet level separately and the error of the estimate decreases with $n$, so it might appear reasonable to approximate the TV norm just by the maximal level.
-Indeed, in practical applications one starts with finite data on a certain finest level~$n_1+1$, i.e.,
+Unfortunately, wavelet coefficients of high level are most affected by high frequency noise which would lead to an overdetection of gradients.
+Therefore, it makes sense to incorporate also wavelet coefficients of lower resolution.